Discussion of the unrealized potential of webs of trust as a decentralized institution for appointing moderators and curators.

 safe content, they don't have to interact!
 The web of trust is so powerful as a moderation technology that they can wholly split their webs and keep using the same tags in completely different ways without stepping on each other.

 The prototypical example of webs of trust seems to have been the process of establishing of real identity in PGP signature networks.

-Webs of Trust are being used to measure social adjacency in various distributed systems, for instance
+Webs of Trust are being used to measure social adjacency in various emerging distributed systems, for instance:

 Duniter requires that "Every member is strongly identified through a Web of Trust mechanism to prevent any one individual from receiving multiple Universal Dividends by using more than one identity"